vnali/craft-asset-indexes-extra-docs/README.md

 `Option`
 Specify this log is the result of which asset indexes option (if Log is disabled for the option, value is empty)

-`Item`
+`Filename`
-the Filename of the indexed item.
+The Filename of the indexed item.

 `User`
-The user who runs asset indexes utility. return empty if the user is deleted or asset indexes are run via CLI.
+The user who runs asset indexes utility. returns empty if the user is deleted or asset indexes are run via CLI.

 `CLI`
-if asset indexes are run via CLI.
+If asset indexes are run via CLI.

 `Detail`
 By clicking this item you can see more details of a log record.
-Created assets and items can be edited quickly via slideout by clicking on element chips.
+Created assets and items can be edited quickly by clicking on element chips (if the user has related permission for viewing the item).

 `Created`
 The date when the log is created in the site timezone.